Caltech-AMBER/obelisk/docs/source/obelisk_api.md

 The System block may either be the hardware interface or the simulation interface.
 For each simulator there is a single simulation interface that supports all robots, and currently there is only one supported simulator: [Mujoco](https://mujoco.org/).
 On the other hand, for each robot there is a specific hardware interface.
 Each robot that is in Obelisk ecosystem will need a custom hardware interface written for it, but once the is written anyone using Obelisk can easily interface with the robot.

-### Obelisk Nodes
+## Obelisk Nodes
 Each block in the above figure is comprised by one or more Obelisk nodes.
 Obelisk nodes are specialized ROS2 nodes, so we will begin by describing ROS2 nodes.

 Nodes are processes that can interact with each other via a publish-subscribe system.
 This means that each node has the ability to both publish any number and type of messages and subscribe to any number and type of messages.
+Every message is published to a "topic" which is effectively a message stream, where the topic name is given by a string.
+Then any node that wants to listen to that data just needs to subscribe to that topic.

 Each node must be "launched" when booting up your stack, and this is normally handled via a launch file.
 All Obelisk nodes are ROS2 Lifecycle nodes, which means that each node keeps track of its internal state.
 Lifecycle nodes can undergo the following state transitions:
 - Configuration
 - Activation
 - Deactivation